 Ben Beckam is a 2018-19 Teach Plus Nevada Teaching Policy Fellow.
 Ben is a mathematics K-8 instructional coach in the Washoe County School District.
 In this role, he engages in co-teaching cycles with teachers, writes and vets curriculum documents, and provides professional learning.
 He is a member of the math content leaders team and serves on the board of the Northern Nevada Math Council.
 Ben previously taught 4th, 5th, and 6th grade, served as a mentor teacher for new teachers, and coached the school soccer team.
 He graduated from the University of California at Santa Cruz with a BA in psychology and received his MEd in STEM education from the University of Nevada, Reno.

 Kenneth Belknap is a 2018-19 Teach Plus Nevada Teaching Policy Fellow.
-Kenneth teaches US government and human geography at Del Sol Academy for the Performing Arts in Las Vegas, where he is also chairman of his school’s organization team.
-Kenneth is the instructional leader for the social studies department and was a member of National Education Association’s and Consortium for Educational Change’s second cohort of the Early Career Leadership fellowship.
+Kenneth teaches AP and Honors US government at Del Sol Academy for the Performing Arts in Las Vegas, where he is also chairman of his school’s organization team.
+Kenneth is a member of the Superintendent's Teacher Advisory Cabinet, is on the Executive board for Clark County Education Association and was a member of National Education Association’s and Consortium for Educational Change’s second cohort of the Early Career Leadership fellowship.
 He graduated from the University of Nevada, Las Vegas with a BS in Secondary Education with a focus in social studies.

 Sarah Hartman is a 2018-19 Teach Plus Nevada Teaching Policy Fellow.
 Sarah teaches 2nd and 3rd grade at Elaine Wynn Elementary School in Las Vegas.
 Sarah is a member of the TNTP Lead Nevada Academy cohort and a previous member of the Nevada Leadership in Educational Equity cohort.
 Sarah became a teacher after volunteering and advocating for quality instructional equity at Milwaukee urban schools.
 She graduated from Marquette University with a BS in political science and received her MEd in elementary education from the University of Nevada, Las Vegas.